 payments.
 Rent is due on the first of the month and late after the fifth of

 the month.
-A reasonable late fee may be charged.
+A late fee of no more than 10 percent of periodic rent or 10 percent of the unpaid balance, whichever is less, may be charged.
 The security deposit can be

 no more than two months’ rent.
 The landlord and tenant still may enter into a